SPECIAL REPORT: Pala’wan tribes struggle through pineapple farming during COVID-19 pandemic

 “Sinubukan na namin kasi hindi na bumibili buyer namin dito, wala na rin kami panggastos.
 Naglako na lang kami sa Brooke’s, naglakad kami—ilang linggo din ako hindi nakakauwi.
 Nagpapadala lang sila ng pinya,” she said.
 “Maraming nabulok, hindi na mabilang.
 Minsan ang maliliit, inaapakan na lang.
 Hindi

 lang bente kantuwangan, kapag minsan binubutas ng mga daga, hindi na namin kinukuha.
 Pinapabayaan na lang namin hanggang mabulok.
-Tagain hanggang magsupling, ‘yon ang ipabunga mo naman,”
+Tagain hanggang magsupling, ‘yon ang ipabunga mo naman,” she added.

 Instead of just watching some of the ripe pineapples go to waste due to the absence of buyers, some of those fruits were turned into vinegar and sold to the markets of Brooke’s Point for P20 to P100.